Sicilian Mafia: Post-feudal Sicily

-The Mafia was (and still is) a largely western Sicilian phenomenon.
+The Mafia was a largely western Sicilian phenomenon.
 There was little Mafia activity in the eastern half of Sicily.
 This did not mean that there was little violence; the most violent conflicts over land took place in the east, but they did not involve mafiosi.
 In the east, the ruling elites were more cohesive and active during the transition from feudalism to capitalism.
 They maintained their large stables of enforcers and were able to absorb or suppress any emerging violent groups.
 Furthermore, the land in the east was generally divided into a smaller number of large estates so that there were fewer landowners, and their large estates often required its guardians to patrol it full-time.
 The owners of such estates needed to hire full-time guardians.

 By contrast, in the west, the estates tended to be smaller and thus did not require the total, round-the-clock attention of a guardian.
 It was cheaper for these estates to contract their protection to a mafioso rather than employing full-time guards.
 A mafioso in these regions could protect multiple small estates at once, which gave him great independence and leverage to charge high prices.
-The landowners in this region were also frequently absent and could not watch over their properties should the protector withdraw, further increasing his bargaining power.
+The landowners in this region were also frequently absent due to business and social affairs and could not watch over their properties should the protector withdraw, further increasing his bargaining power.

 The early Mafia was deeply involved with citrus growers and cattle ranchers, as these industries were particularly vulnerable to thieves and vandals and thus badly needed protection.
 Citrus plantations had a fragile production system that made them quite vulnerable to sabotage.
 Likewise, cattle are very easy to steal.
 The Mafia was often more effective than the police at recovering stolen cattle; in the 1920s, it was noted that the Mafia's success rate at recovering stolen cattle was 95%, whereas the police managed only 10%.